-The Botanical Gardens at the Springs Preserve are home to the largest collection of Mojave Desert cacti and succulent plants, featuring 110 acres of display gardens, natural gardens, wildlife habitats, walking and biking trails, and educational resources.
+The Botanical Garden at the Springs Preserve are home to the largest collection of Mojave Desert cacti and succulent plants, featuring 110 acres of display gardens, natural gardens, wildlife habitats, walking and biking trails, and educational resources.

 Have a sick plant or horticultural mystery?
-Bring your sick plant, photo or a description of what ails your garden to the Gardens Center on Saturdays and Sundays from 10 a.m. to 3 p.m.
+Bring your sick plant, photo or a description of what ails your garden to the Garden Center on Saturdays and Sundays from 10 a.m. to 3 p.m.
 One of our many Master Gardeners will attempt to provide a free diagnosis and cure.

 Are you a member of one of the more than 270 gardens, arboreta and conservatories participating in the American Horticultural Society's Reciprocal Admissions Program?
-If so, present your membership card to receive free Gardens admission, as well as other benefits such as:
+If so, present your membership card to receive free Garden admission, as well as other benefits such as:

 We are honored recipients of the 2012 Horticulture Magazine Award for Garden Excellence.

 See the beauty of the Mojave Desert in our Garden.Photos »

 Subscribe to receive email messages about Garden events and activities at the Preserve.